 - A. Findings.
 The Review Authority may approve or conditionally approve a Tentative Parcel Map or Tentative Map if it makes all of the following findings: - 1.
 Consistency.
 The proposed subdivision, together with the provisions for its design and improvement, is consistent with the General Plan, any applicable operative plan, adopted policies or guidelines, and the Municipal Code. - 2.
 Passive and Natural Heating and Cooling.
-A subdivision for which a Tentative Map is required shall provide pursuant to the Map Act (Section 66473.1), to the extent feasible, for future passive or natural heating or cooling opportunities in the subdivision.
+A subdivision for which a Tentative Map is required shall provide pursuant to the Map Act (Section 66473.1), to the extent feasible, for future passive or natural heating opportunities in the subdivision.
 Examples of passive or natural heating opportunities in subdivision design include: - a.
 Design of lot size and configuration to permit orientation of a structure in an east-west alignment for southern exposure and to take advantage of shade or prevailing breezes.
 Consideration shall be given to local climate, to contour, to configuration of the parcel to be divided, and to other design and improvement requirements, and such provision shall not result in reducing allowable densities or the percentage of a lot which may be occupied by a building or structure. - b.
-The requirements of this Section do not apply to condominium projects that consist of the subdivision of airspace in an existing building when no new structures are added.

-- c.
-For the purposes of this Section, "feasible" means capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, and environmental, social and technological factors. - 3.
+The requirements of this section do not apply to condominium projects that consist of the subdivision of airspace in an existing building when no new structures are added. - c.
+For the purposes of this section, "feasible" means capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social, and technological factors. - 3.
 Availability of Water.
-Water will be available and sufficient to serve a proposed subdivision with more than 500 dwelling units in accordance with the Map Act (Section 66473.7). - B. Supplemental Findings.
+Water will be available and sufficient to serve a proposed subdivision with more than 500 dwelling units in accordance with the Map Act (Section 66473.7).

+- 4. Infrastructure Capacity.
+There exists sufficient infrastructure capacity for water, runoff, storm water, wastewater, and solid waste systems to serve the proposed subdivision.
+In cases where existing infrastructure is found to be deficient, plans shall show how sufficient capacity will be provided. - 5.
+Compliance with Floodplain Regulations.
+The proposed subdivision is compliant with the City of Fresno Floodplain Management Ordinance and the State of California Code of Regulations Title 23, as well as any other applicable State or federal law. - B. Supplemental Findings.
 In addition to the findings required for approval of a Tentative Map or Tentative Parcel Map by Subsection A above, the Review Authority shall not approve a Tentative Parcel Map or Tentative Map unless it can also make the following findings, when they are applicable to the specific subdivision proposal. - 1.
 Construction of Improvements.
 It is in the interest of public health and safety, and it is necessary as a prerequisite to the orderly development of the surrounding area, to require the construction of improvements within a specified time after recordation of a Parcel Map of four or fewer parcels where improvements are required. - 2.
 Condominiums.
-Any applicable findings required by Section 15-3213, Findings, for Condominium Conversions. - 3.
+Any applicable findings required by Section 15-3913, Findings, for Condominium Conversions. - 3.
 Dedications or Exactions.
-Any applicable findings required by Article 30, Dedications, Reservations, and Improvements, if dedications or exactions are required. - 4.
+Any applicable findings required by Article 37, Dedications and Reservations, if dedications or exactions are required. - 4.
 Waiver of Parcel Map.
-The findings required by Section 15-2803, Waiver of Parcel Map, if waiver of a Parcel Map has been requested with the Tentative Map application.
+The findings required by Section 15-3503, Waiver of Parcel Map, if waiver of a Parcel Map has been requested with the Tentative Map application.

-15-2611 Grounds for Denial
+15-3310 Grounds for Denial